yugabyte/yugabyte-db/docs/content/preview/drivers-orms/nodejs/sequelize-yugabytedb.md

 Before proceeding with the next steps, you need to have Node.js installed on your machine.
 Refer to [Downloading and installing Node.js and npm](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm#using-a-node-installer-to-install-node-js-and-npm).

-To create a simple Node.js project and install the `sequelize-yugabytedb` package, do the following:
+To create a basic Node.js project and install the `sequelize-yugabytedb` package, do the following:

 1. Create a new directory.